ErhanAbi/sakila-on-sails/README.md

 Note thate there might still be things that you have to do, for example, configure correctly the mysql connection from /config/connections.js file;

 You should have the rest api for sakila database available at localhost:1337/v1/ url.

-This is work in progress, so the relations are not correct yet, but most of it works.
+This project was done in just a few hours, with little knowledge about the sails framework, but in the end the REST api is almost fully functional.
+The CRUD methods are fully function, but I have problems with the following blueprint endpoints: <a href="http://sailsjs.org/#!/documentation/reference/blueprint-api/Add.html">addTo</a>, <a href="http://sailsjs.org/#!/documentation/reference/blueprint-api/Populate.html">Populate</a> (note that this method works with e.g. `/restApiEndpoint/customer?populate=payments,address` which will populate only the payments collection and the address property), and <a href="http://sailsjs.org/#!/documentation/reference/blueprint-api/Remove.html">removeFrom</a>.